Is Smokeless Coal Bad for The Environment?

 • Burning damp smokeless coal since the moisture will destroy the flue, especially if the material of its liner is stainless steel

-See also Are Yachts Bad For The Environment?
+See also Is Lye Bad for Environment?

 That’s because the above actions will increase the waste the smokeless coal produces.
 More carbon dioxide and smoke are bad for you and the environment.